 You’ll know best when to have the conversations, whom to talk with, and how to tell them.
 Follow your intuition.
 Lean on “spokespeople” and loved ones.
 Don’t be swayed by conventional wisdom and feel as though there is a right way or a wrong way to deliver the news.

 If you’d like more resources for coping with your diagnosis or information about treatment options, we hope you’ll contact us.
-Augusta Oncology offers you a coordinated approach to treatment to help you navigate the clinical, financial, and emotional challenges of a cancer diagnosis.
+AO Multi-Specialty Clinic offers you a coordinated approach to treatment to help you navigate the clinical, financial, and emotional challenges of a cancer diagnosis.
 Please reach out today.